 Multiple sclerosis: introduction

 Multiple sclerosis (MS) is a condition affecting the brain and spinal cord, resulting from damage to the nerve cells in the central nervous system.
-MS is a chronic and disabling disease that usually starts in young adulthood and is 2-3 times more common in women than men.
+MS is a chronic and disabling disease that usually starts in young adulthood and is twice as common in women than men.
 It is generally more common in northern hemisphere countries, and within the UK, it is more common in northern areas than southern areas.

 MS is a lifelong disease, commonly progressing to serious and permanent disability, although can occasionally have only mild symptoms.
 The main symptoms of MS vary between sufferers, and can affect any part of the body.
 These may include fatigue, blurred vision, difficulties with walking, balance and co-ordination, loss of bladder control, numbness throughout different parts of the body, muscle stiffness or spasms, and issues with thinking and learning.